Toqozz/toqozz.github.io/_posts/2019-11-01-thousands-of-meshes.markdown

 ---

-# Adding movement with a compute shader
+## Adding Movement With a Compute Shader
 Now that we're using `DrawMeshInstancedIndirect()`, we can add some mesh movement without crushing performance.

 [Compute Shaders](https://docs.unity3d.com/Manual/class-ComputeShader.html) are special programs that run on the GPU and allow you to utilize the massive parallel power of graphics devices for non-graphics code.
 I'm mostly looking to demonstrate how you can use a compute shader with the other tools shown so far, so I won't explain compute shaders too in-depth; [here](http://kylehalladay.com/blog/tutorial/2014/06/27/Compute-Shaders-Are-Nifty.html) is a good blog post talking about them, which covers everything better than I could.